-The TAYANA 37 is equipped with two bilge pumps--one electrical and one hand operated.
+The Tayana 42 is equipped with two bilge pumps - one electrical and one hand operated.
 Both of these pumps should be checked every day that the yacht is sailed.
 The electrical bilge pump is by PAR and is located in the same compartment as the fresh water pump.
 The intake hose goes down past the engine and into the bilge sump below the engine.
 The pump outlet is just above the water line on the side of the yacht.
 The most common failure is a dirty pick-up screen.
 This may be cleaned simply by pulling the intake hose up from the sump and removing the dirt.
 A few failures because of dirt in the bilge will probably result in a greater effort to keep the bilges clean and sweet.
+There may be an in-line filter close to the pump that should also be cleaned.

-The hand bilge pump is generally located around the mast step.
-The hand bilge pump serves two purposes -- it pumps the bilge and it pumps the holding tank.
-By following the intake line from the pump aft, one will come to a set of two valves.
+The hand bilge pump is generally located in the cockpit.
+The hand bilge pump serves two purposes - it pumps the bilge and it pumps the holding tank.
+By following the intake line from the pump, one will come to a set of two valves.
 With one valve closed and the other open, you can see that the pump clears the bilge.
 By reversing the closure of the valves the pump clears the holding tank.
 A little experimenting will show you the proper valve operation.